Lilianada/Lilyslab/Content/writings/the-prioritization-problem.md

 wordCount: 487
 ---

 Every creator faces the same challenge: too many ideas, too little time.
 I call this "the prioritization problem" – the eternal struggle to decide which projects deserve our limited attention and energy.
-As my [[cultivating-my-digital-garden|digital garden]] grows, this challenge becomes increasingly apparent.
+As my [digital garden](/cultivating-my-digital-garden) grows, this challenge becomes increasingly apparent.

 ### The Project Multiplication Effect